-The Decentralised Energy Awards are the leading and most prestigious Awards for those involved in decentralised energy, recognising and celebrating the people and projects which have developed innovative decentralised energy solutions designed around the needs of the user.
+The Decentralised Energy Awards are the leading Awards for those involved in decentralised energy, recognising and celebrating the people and projects which have developed innovative decentralised energy solutions designed around the needs of the user.

 2020 has presented us with many challenges but has also highlighted the importance of our industry in providing people with security, comfort, flexibility and a template for a clean energy future.

 We announced all the short-listed entries at a special online showcase event on Wednesday 23rd September, as part of our Heat and Decentralised Energy Conference.
 At the showcase, we were thrilled to announce the winner of the Recognising Resilience Award; Nottingham City Council Energy Services.

 We then announced the remainder of our winners in an online awards ceremony held on 16th June.
 Visit our Vimeo page to watch the recording.

 Decentralised Energy Award winners 2020-21:

 - Heat and Efficiency: Operational – Presented to E.ON for its Black Horse Lane Regeneration project.
 This project implemented an innovative expansion of an existing low carbon heat network in the London Borough of Waltham Forest.

 - Heat and Efficiency: Design Innovation – Presented to the London Borough of Islington for the Bunhill 2 project.
 Bunhill 2 uses waste heat from London Underground’s Tube network to provide lower cost, greener heat to nearby homes, a local school and two leisure centres.